- Lead time has a definition and has different categories.

 - Different demand levels lead to different circumstances and different needs to move to a higher echelon in the supply network.

-- The most important thing to consider is that while lead times between locations do not change (in the short term), effective lead times do change.
+- The most important thing to consider is that while lead times between locations do not change (in the short term), effective lead times change.

 For software to be considered multi-echelon, it must have the ability to reflect the changes in effective lead time in its planning.
 This, combined with inventory optimization, which is a different set of mathematics.
 It is what allows the software to position inventory to the right location properly.
 To select the correct quantity based upon the demand, the current stocking position, and the service level.